 Do you feel like your writing style has changed over the years?

 Because I have worked as a copywriter in advertising, I have always needed to be a complete chameleon – able to change my style and tone to fit the brief.
 I’ve had to write copy on everything from fork-lift trucks and hair-colourants to frozen peas and sanitary protection.
 My first novel Rory’s Boys, a contemporary dark comedy, is totally different in style from this latest one.
 But in writing The Prince Of Mirrors I simply wanted to try a different type of novel and see how far I could push myself.

 What’s a piece of advice you can give to aspiring authors?

 The clichéd advice to aspiring writers is ‘if you want to write, read’.
 That’s undeniably true, but I’d also say ‘if you want to write, write.’
 If you have some talent, the more you write the better you’re likely to get.
 But it definitely needs a certain discipline.
 Ernest Hemingway said of the writing process ‘there are no failures of talent, only failures of character.’
 I tell myself that on the days when I know I should be writing, but really can’t be arsed.
 It makes me sit down and do it.
 And hey ho, some days, it’s not complete crap after all.
 Thanks Ernest.

-The Prince of Mirrors is coming out 7 June 2018.
-Place your order following this link.
+To buy The Prince of Mirrors, please, place your order following this link.